Trintys/MovieLab-Website/README.md

 • Then an e mail with the e-ticket will be send to your account.

 PS.
-Everything in the site is being build by me and and 3 other friends in a university project which was rated 10/10, enjoy :)
+Everything in the site is being built by me and and 3 other friends in a university project which was rated 10/10, enjoy :)